-Based on community feedback, changes to the proposed project are incorporated into the West Sand Creek Open Space Protection, Public Safety Enhancement and Development Restriction Initiative that on Tuesday, July 24, was adopted by the Antioch City Council.
+Changes to The Ranch project are incorporated into the West Sand Creek Open Space Protection, Public Safety Enhancement and Development Restriction Initiative that on July 24, 2018, was adopted by the Antioch City Council.
 Those changes include:

 - Permanent protection of 149 acres from development in addition to 93 acres of parks, trails and creekside open space, totaling 44% of the project site.

-- Removal of approximately 130 homes, resulting in a maximum of approximately 1,177 proposed residences, down from 1,307.
+- Removal of approximately 130 homes, resulting in a maximum of approximately 1,177 proposed residences.

 - Removal of homes from hills in the southwest corner of the project area.